jmbelvar81/course100daysofswift/README.md

 Although I could add my own notes and extension on it to improve my own learning.

-Every directory contains a day with the notes corresponding to it.
+Every directory into the **"days"** directory contains the notes corresponding to the *"Lesson of the day"*.
 Enjoy it!!

+## Notes

+It's included a directory with several scripts.
+The description for each one is below:

+- **creaateDirs.sh**: Allow create the subdirectories for each lesson with a simple empty readme
+- **getAuthors.sh** : Generate from the git log the file with the authors of the sourcecode from register of commits.